 Top Tips for Tender Writing

 When tender writing, it is easy to get caught up in a whole host of documentation which can be overwhelming and an onerous task to complete.
-It is important to firstly understand the tendering process and what you may be looking for in a tender contract.
+It is important to firstly understand the tendering process, and what you may be looking for in a tender contract from a potential client.

 Before you jump headfirst into writing the responses to the questions set out in the invitation to tender (ITT) document, make sure to: